Take Control Books

 Joe Kissell provides the advice you need to create a Mac backup strategy that protects your data and enables quick recovery.
 He compares backup software, services, and media to help you make the best choices.
 You’ll learn to set up, test, and maintain backups, plus how to restore files after a calamity!

 All Take Control books are delivered in two ebook formats—PDF and EPUB—and can be read on nearly any device.
+We do not sell printed books.

 Clear